Updated October 28, 2019

 - Pain and Suffering

 - Wrongful Death

-The best way to know what damages one might be entitled to,is to know what is considered a loss for each of these types and what must be proven in order to recover for them.
+The best way to know what damages one might be entitled to is to know what is considered a loss and what must be proven in order to recover for them.
 Therefore, we need to more closely examine each of these types of damages.

-Determining the actual amount awarded for property damage depends on whether or not the property was destroyed, if it is repairable, and if there was a loss of use of the property for any period of time.
-The normal value of recoverable property damage is the “fair market value” of the property if it was totally destroyed or it’s decrease in value if it was partially destroyed.
-Again, it is important to remember that when dealing with auto accidents,one’s property damage is usually limited to their vehicle.
+Determining the actual amount awarded for property damage depends on if the property was destroyed, if it is repairable, and if there was a loss of use of the property for any period of time.
+The normal value of recoverable property damage is the “fair market value” of the property if it was totally destroyed, or it decreases in value if it was partially destroyed.
+Again, it is important to remember that when dealing with auto accidents, one’s property damage is usually limited to their vehicle.

 It is important to know that when calculating the cost to repair or replace property, there are additional expenses that can be included besides just body and mechanical repair.
 For example, if a piece of property is not totally destroyed the person is entitled to damages for loss of use during the time it is being repaired.
 In the case of a car, the loss of use is valued at the cost of a replacement rental car for the amount of time the car is not useable.
 This is because property damage doesn’t just include the cost of physical repair but all other associated costs of replacement as well.
 Some types of costs that can be part of a property damage award are:

 - Damage to Personal Belongings caused by the Accident